YeabTesfaye/YeabTesfaye/README.md

 # 👋 Hello there!
-## I'm **Yeabsera Tesfaye**
+## I'm **Yeabsera (Yeab) Tesfaye**

-**Full Stack Developer | Security Enthusiast**
+**Backend & AI Software Engineer | Security Enthusiast**
 *Based in Addis Ababa, Ethiopia*

 ---

-I’m a developer who cares deeply about both **building great software** and **keeping it secure**.
-With a background in penetration testing and full stack development, I bring a unique blend of offensive security insight and clean engineering practices.
+I’m a developer passionate about **building scalable AI systems**, **full stack applications**, and **keeping software secure**.
+With experience in penetration testing, backend engineering, and AI/ML projects, I bring a unique blend of offensive security insight, clean engineering, and practical AI expertise.

-My work is driven by curiosity, creativity, and a commitment to constant growth.
-Whether I’m automating security tests in Python or deploying full stack apps with Docker, I’m always excited to learn and collaborate with others.
+My work is driven by curiosity, creativity, and a commitment to growth.
+Whether I’m **benchmarking LLMs on custom STEM datasets**, **automating security tests**, or **deploying apps with Docker and cloud tools**, I’m always excited to learn and collaborate.

 ---